Nonminimal Couplings and the Forgotten Field of Axion Inflation: Discussion

 In this paper we have studied the multifield dynamics of axion inflationary models.
 Starting from fairly generic ingredients --- a complex scalar field, a nonminimal coupling, and the typical potential for an axion field --- we have identified an interacting two-field inflationary model.
 Given that axion models are inherently multifield, and that nonminimal couplings are an inevitable feature of self-interacting scalar fields in curved spacetime, this scenario captures features that we expect to be common across axion-inflation models.

-The inflationary dynamics exhibit a sharp transition between phases of inflation predominantly driven by the radial and axion fields, respectively.
-The dynamics of the first (radial) inflation phase are controlled by the nonminimal coupling $\xi$, whereas the dynamics of the second (axion) inflation phase are set by the axion decay constant and the axion field's initial condition.
+The inflationary dynamics exhibit a transition between { a phase of inflation driven predominantly by the radial field and a phase wherein the axion field contributes ${\cal O}(10)\%$ to $100\%$ of the energy density of the universe.} The dynamics of the first (radial) inflation phase are controlled by the nonminimal coupling $\xi$, whereas the dynamics of the second (axion) inflation phase are set by the axion decay constant and the axion field's initial condition.
 The hierarchy of Hubble parameters during the two phases is determined by the hierarchy of couplings associated with the symmetry-breaking potential for the radial field and with the nonperturbative potential of the axion field.

 Cosmological perturbations in this model are readily studied using the covariant formalism of Refs.~\cite{GrootNibbelink:2000vx,GrootNibbelink:2001qt,Seery:2005gb,Langlois:2008mn,Peterson:2010np,Gong:2011uw,Kaiser:2012ak,Gong:2016qmq}, which allows for a straightforward calculation of the conversion of isocurvature perturbations into curvature perturbations, in terms of the integrated covariant turn rate of the background fields' trajectory during the inflationary evolution.
-From this we find an enhancement of the amplitude of the primordial curvature perturbation spectrum on super-Hubble length-scales, up to ${\cal O} (25)$ for $\xi = 5$, generated by the conversion of isocurvature perturbations into curvature perturbations at the rapid transition from radial to axion inflation.
-We further find an exponential suppression of isocurvature perturbations following the transition, ${\cal P}_{\cal S}\propto e^{- 3 N_a}$, where $N_a$ is the number of e-folds of axion inflation.
+From this we find an enhancement of the magnitude of the power spectrum of the primordial curvature perturbation on super-Hubble length-scales, up to ${\cal O}(10^2)$ for $\xi = 1.5$, generated by the conversion of isocurvature perturbations into curvature perturbations.
+We further find a very strong suppression of isocurvature perturbations at late times, easily satisfying observational bounds.